sezzle/sezzle-merchant-resources/Widgets/Widget Script.md

 # Widget Script

 ## How It Works
-When the page loads, the script will reach out to the widget-server to obtain the configuration details.
+When the page loads, the script will reach out to the widget-server to obtain the Javascript and configuration details.
 If a configuration is not found on the server, it will look for a local configuration.
 If a configuration is also not found locally, the script may try to guess, which may cause the widget to appear unsightly on some themes, particularly "Debut".

-The most important config options are `targetXPath` and `renderToPath`.
-- `targetXPath` tells the widget where to find and extract the product price to calculate the installment price correctly.
-If the `targetXPath` is incorrect, it may cause one or more of the following issues:
-    - No widgets
-    - Duplicate widgets
-    - Incorrect installment price
-- `renderToPath` tells the widget where to appear in relation to the price element.
-If the `renderToPath` is incorrect, the widget may be hidden or will not render at all.
+If the script has been added, but there is no config in place, an error will appear in the console: `options.configGroups must have at least one config object`

 ## Adding the Script
 Widget Script installation is the simplest product to implement, but the process varies slightly depending on the site's platform and extensions: